Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/explore-projects.md

 ## Generate metadata

 <Constant name="explorer" /> uses the metadata provided by the [Discovery API](/docs/dbt-cloud-apis/discovery-api) to display the details about [the state of your project](/docs/dbt-cloud-apis/project-state).
 The metadata that's available depends on the [deployment environment](/docs/deploy/deploy-environments) you've designated as _production_ or _staging_ in your <Constant name="cloud" /> project.

+Note: If using hybrid projects and uploading artifacts from core, make sure to follow instructions (here)[https://docs.getdbt.com/docs/deploy/hybrid-setup#connect-project-in-dbt-cloud].

 - To ensure all metadata is available in dbt Explorer, run `dbt build` and `dbt docs generate` as part of your job in your production or staging environment.
 Running those two commands ensure all relevant metadata (like lineage, test results, documentation, and more) is available in dbt Explorer.
 - <Constant name="explorer" /> automatically retrieves the metadata updates after each job run in the production or staging deployment environment so it always has the latest results for your project.
 This includes deploy and merge jobs.